belovetech/Nairalink/README.md

-# repo-template
+# Auth Service

-This is a repo template for new repositories
+This is authentication service repository for Nairalink project